Entry Fee: $56

-A single multimedia story or video covering spot, daily or general news that was filmed, editing and published within 48 hours.
-Time Limit: 10 minutes.
+A single visual story covering spot, daily or general news that was filmed, edited and published within 48 hours.
+Time Limit: 12 minutes.

 - Feature Story

-A single multimedia story or video about the human experience or entertainment.
-Time Limit: 10 minutes.
+A single visual story or video about the human experience, entertainment or sports.
+Time Limit: 12 minutes.

-A single multimedia story that uses animation to tell a story or explain a concept or issue.
-Time Limit: 10 minutes.
+A single visual story that uses animation to tell a story or explain a concept or issue.
+Time Limit: 12 minutes.

 - Documentary or Series

 An in-depth video story about news events, social issues, human experience and/or cultural trends.
 This category celebrates the art of showing rather than telling a story, the employment of cinematic techniques and the careful crafting of a narrative arc.
 Documentaries or series do not have to be premiered on the web for entry into this category.
-No time limit but series must be on single timeline.
+No time limit but series must be on single timeline (see Contest Notes).

-A single visual story that focuses on explaining a serious or light topic in simple, engaging and compelling way.
-Time Limit: 10 minutes.
+A single visual story that focuses on explaining a serious or light topic in a simple, engaging and compelling way.
+Time Limit: 12 minutes.

 - Best Multimedia Package